brmson/dataset-sts/examples/README.md

   * **sts_yu1412.py** shows a simple embedding-based classifier hacked together on a few lines that wouldn't end up dead last in STS2015 competition

+Tai et al., 1503.00075 - mean embeddings, elementwise comparison features and hidden layer:

+  * **sts_kst1503.py** applies this to the STS and SICK tasks, reproducing the "mean vector" baseline in the paper